*Please help maintain safety on our streets and obey all traffic and speed limit signs in and around the park.

 Park Office: (408) 535-4070

 Almaden Quicksilver County Park is located in south San Jose, in the town of New Almaden.
-You can reach the New Almaden Quicksilver Mining Museum at (408) 918-7770.
+The New Almaden Quicksilver Mining Museum is located at 21350 Almaden Road, San Jose, CA 95120.

 The park may be accessed from three areas.
 The Mockingbird Hill entrance is accessed off Mockingbird Hill Lane.
 This entrance is accessible to all users, including bicyclists.
 From Highway 85, take the Almaden Expressway exit south 4.5 miles to Almaden Road.
 Proceed 0.5 miles on Almaden Road to Mockingbird Hill Lane, turn right and continue 0.4 miles to the parking area.